Butscha massacre: Now China is speaking up after all

 China: No word on the massacre in Bucha

 In return, viewers see two-day-old images of a demonstration in London directed against rising energy prices.
 And they learn that the US has increased its gas exports.
 Then the show shows Irish MEP Mike Wallace railing against the US in the European Parliament.
 Wallace had called for the abolition of NATO two days before the Russian invasion of Ukraine and praised the Chinese government system in an interview in 2021.
 Beijing likes to quote such China friends from other countries to suggest that other countries also think Chinese policy is the right one.
-The Italian economist Umberto Triulzi concludes the article by emphasizing the blessings of world trade.
+At the end of the article, the Italian economist Umberto Triulzi emphasizes the blessing of world trade.
 “We still depend on each other,” he says.

 The other Chinese media have also not mentioned the massacre so far. the Renmin Ribao, the Communist Party’s propaganda paper, instead quotes Xi Jinping on its front page as saying that “China’s open door will not be closed, only opened wider and wider.”
 The state news agency Xinhua is silent, as is the English-language one Global Times.
 Meanwhile, a spokeswoman for the Beijing Foreign Ministry shared a video of the cherry trees blossoming on the Great Wall of China on Twitter.